John MaGowan

-John Magowan (born 10 June 1941) is a Northern Irish former professional darts player who competed in Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.
+John Magowan (born 10 June 1941) is a Northern Irish former professional darts player who has competed in the Professional Darts Corporation (PDC) and British Darts Organisation (BDO) events.

 BDO career

 MaGowan reached the final of the Isle of Man Open in 1994, losing to Mick Manning.
 In 1997, MaGowan reached the quarter-finals of the Dutch Open and the WDF World Cup as well as the 1998 Norway Open.
 MaGowan's only major tournament in the BDO came in the 2001 World Masters, losing in the first round to John Walton.